-The Rodeo Austin Hall of Fame is one of the most prestigious honors that can be bestowed upon individuals for their years of dedication and service to the organization's mission.
-In 2012, Rodeo Austin inducted the inaugural class of inductees.
+The Rodeo Austin Hall of Fame is the most prestigious honor that can be bestowed upon individuals for their years of dedication and service to the organization's mission.
+In 2012, Rodeo Austin inducted the inaugural class of inductees and continues to add to individuals year after year.

 In order to receive this honor, a person must have demonstrated a long term committed dedication to the mission and have significantly contributed to the promotion of the mission.
 These individuals are stand out leaders whose contributions are extraordinary.